-Sends all Replies, then terminates the gen\statem by calling Module:terminate/3 with Reason and NewData, if specified.
+Sends all Replies, then terminates the gen_statem by calling Module: terminate/3 with Reason and NewData, if specified.
+An exit signal with this reason is sent to linked processes and ports.

-All these terms are tuples or atoms and this property will hold in any future version of gen\statem.
+All these terms are tuples or atoms and this property will hold in any future version of gen_statem.

 '''

-request_id() = term()
+request id() = term()

 '''

-A request handle, see send\request/2 for details.
+A request handle, see send_request/2 for details.

-Makes a synchronous call to the gen\statem ServerRef by sending a request and waiting until its reply arrives.
-The gen\statem calls the state callback with event\type() {call,From} and event content Request.
+Makes a synchronous call to the gen_statem ServerRef by sending a request and waiting until its reply arrives.
+The gen_statem calls the state callback with event_type() {call,From} and event content Request.

-A Reply is generated when a state callback returns with $\{\text{reply}, \text{From}, \text{Reply}\}\$ as one action(), and that Reply becomes the return value of this function.
+A Reply is generated when a state callback returns with {reply,From,Reply} as one action(), and that Reply becomes the return value of this function.